dataform-co/dataform/README.md

 ## With the CLI

-You can install the Dataform SDK using the following command line and follow the [docs](https://docs.dataform.co/guides/command-line-interface/) to get started.
+You can install the Dataform SDK using the following command line.
+Follow the [docs](https://docs.dataform.co/guides/command-line-interface/) to get started.

 ```
 npm i -g @dataform/cli